MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 Let's take a moment to review the new code.

-In order to calculate the number of bits needed to express integers up to max, [`BitSizeI`](xref:Microsoft.Quantum.Math.BitSizeI) function (from the [`Microsoft.Quantum.Math`](xref:Microsoft.Quantum.Math) namespace) accomplishes this task.
+In order to calculate the number of bits needed to express integers up to max, use the [`BitSizeI`](xref:Microsoft.Quantum.Math.BitSizeI) function to accomplish this task.

 The `SampleRandomNumberInRange` operation uses a [`repeat`](xref:Microsoft.Quantum.Canon.Repeat) loop to generate random numbers until it generates one that's equal to or less than `max`.